 Have you tried a cash-only budget?
 Essentially, a cash-only budget is where you do not allow yourself to use any type of credit cards at all.
 If you don’t have the money for something, you don’t get it.

-Why not try that for your Christmas gifts?
+If you’re like me and not really into cash-only budgets, it still might be worth trying for your Christmas gifts.
 In order to stick to your list and budgeted amounts, why not only take with you what you can spend?
 Bring cash with you and leave the plastic at home!

 With cash, you have to make sure that you are either getting a gift card for $25 where there is no sales tax charged, or figuring out exactly what your threshold is with sales tax.
 It may be worth the extra effort to make sure you are only spending what you have budgeted.